vjhansen/CPlusPlus/README.md

 }
 ```

-### Create class Human that can store the data name og age.
+### Create class Human that can store the data name og age

 Create two classes, Student and Professor, with the added data: ECTS (for Student) and papers (for Professors).
 Constructor calls the constructor in the base class and use that for initializing the class.